Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/design-test/using-office-ui-fabric-react.md

 4. Ensure you are in the directory with the project files, and then run `npm start`.
 A browser window showing a spinner opens automatically.
 5. Sideload your manifest to view the full UI of the add-in.

-### Step 2 - Add a Fabric React Button
+### Step 2 - Add a Fabric React component

-Next, we want to add a button to our add-in.
+Next, we want to add Fabric React components to our add-in.
 We create a new React component, called `ButtonPrimaryExample`, that consists of a Label and PrimaryButton from Fabric React.
 To create `ButtonPrimaryExample`, perform the following steps:

 1. Open the project folder created by the Yeoman generator, and navigate to **src\components**.
 2. Create **button.tsx**.